bryanchriswhite/angular-demo/README.md

 ####~~Angular ui.router~~ **DONE**
 Add angular ui's `ui.router` to re-enable the "About" and "Contact" pages using client-side routes and views.

+####Get API Tests Working
+* Why is `/products/` doing a redirect?
+* How can I follow the redirect in the test to assert against the data?

 ####Configure Build Process
 Finish build process configuration and test in new VM.